 During their studies budding teachers will not only focus on a single technical discipline, like in teacher training for vocational schools, but also with the fundamentals of different engineering disciplines.

 This allows them to gain a holistic view, with which they can encourage school students to grapple with different technologies and understand how they are intertwined.

-Throughout the entire curriculum subject-didactic modules optimally prepare students to teach content in schools.
-Aside from somewhat more theoretical modues, which are about current social science influences on technology or the energy and resource problems, there are always practical modules.
-They allow students to get their own handicraft experience and are reflected in how application-oriented the subject technology is taught in schools.
-For example students in design and process engineering create their own design and build it with wood.
-In electronics they design small cirucuits and electronic elements including boards and microcontrollers.
-In the CAD module they learn how to use design programs.
-The programming module offers an introduction to the programming language Java, which is also often used in schools.
+Throughout the curriculum, subject-didactic modules optimally prepare you to teach the subject matter in schools.
+Besides more theoretical modules, which are about social science influences on technology or current technical topics, such as energy and resource problems, there are always practical modules, enabling you to get your own handicraft experience, demonstrating how the subject of technology can be taught in an application-oriented manner in schools.
+For example, during the teacher training internships, you can make your own projects with a 3D printer or a laser cutter.
+In electronics, you can design small circuits and electronic elements including boards and microcontrollers.
+In the CAD module, you can learn how to use design programs.

 |Technical Methods and Processes||